kumamon111/movie-subtitles/content/post/Love,Rosie.md

 Yeah.

-- Uh, no.
+Uh, no.
-- Virgin?
+Virgin?

-No, but I took the morning-after pill!
+No, but I took the morningafter pill!

 % safe. % is the catch.